NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 [LXC](https://linuxcontainers.org/) is a set of low-level container management tools that are part of a Linux  open-source project.

 Both Docker and LXC provide containerization capabilities, but Docker offers a more extensive set of tools and additional features for image management, security and deployment.
 LXC, on the other hand, may be preferred when low-level control over the container environment is required.
-Another difference is that with LXC a developer can run more than one process in a container, whereas Docker is designed only one process in each container.
+Another difference is that with LXC a developer can run more than one process in a container, whereas Docker is designed to run only one process in each container.

 - **Hyper-V**

-[Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)is a vitualization tool developed by Microsoft that allows users to create and manage virtual machines on Windows-based systems.
+[Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) is a virtualization tool developed by Microsoft that allows users to create and manage virtual machines on Windows-based systems.

 Among the advantages of Hyper-V one can name greater portability than traditional containers and better security as a result of increased isolation.
 But Hyper-V and Docker serve different virtualization needs, with Hyper-V being suitable for running isolated virtual machines with different operating systems, while Docker is designed for building and deploying cloud-native applications using containerization.

 - **Podman**

 [Podman](https://podman.io/) is an open-source containerization tool that provides a daemonless and rootless alternative to Docker, allowing users to manage containers and pods without requiring a central daemon process.
-Its command-line interface is practically identical to Docker's(for example, ```podman start```, which just like in Docker starts one or more containers), which makes it easy for Docker users to transition to Podman.
+Its command-line interface is practically identical to Docker's (for example, `podman start`, which just like in Docker starts one or more containers), which makes it easy for Docker users to transition to Podman.

 The key difference between the two is that Podman functions without a central daemon.
 Instead, it uses a client-server model similar to Git, where commands interact directly with the container runtime.
 The rootless character of Podman provides better security and isolation.
 Additionally, unlike Docker, it doesn't require root privileges to manage containers.